What are the risk factors for penile cancer?

 Men who smoke are more likely to develop penile cancer than those who do not smoke.
 Smokers who have HPV infections have an even higher risk.
 Smoking exposes your body to many cancer-causing chemicals.
 These harmful substances are inhaled into the lungs, where they are absorbed into the blood.
-While in the bloodstream, they can travel throughout the body to cause cancer in many different areas.
-Researchers believe that these substances damage the DNA of cells in the penis, which can lead to the development of penile cancer.
+They can travel in the bloodstream throughout the body to cause cancer in many different areas.
+Researchers believe that these substances damage genes in cells of the penis, which can lead to the development of penile cancer.
 Smoking also increases the risk of HPV infection, likely due to effects on immune function.

 UV light treatment of psoriasis

-Men who have a skin disease called psoriasis are sometimes treated with drugs called psoralens, followed by exposure of the body to an ultraviolet A (UVA) light source.
+Men who have a skin disease called psoriasis are sometimes treated with drugs called psoralens, followed by exposing the body to an ultraviolet A (UVA) light source.
 This is known as PUVA therapy.
 Men who have received this treatment have been found to have a higher rate of penile cancer.
 Because of this risk, men being treated with PUVA now have their genitals covered during treatment.

 The risk of penile cancer goes up with age.
 The average age of a man when diagnosed is 68, and about 4 out of 5 cases of the disease are diagnosed in men over age 55.